-Inspired by Gregg McLachlan’s recent twitter conversation with Caroline Schultz, allow me some reasoned conjecture answering what might happen to animals that hibernate in a warming climate.
+Inspired by Gregg McLachlan’s recent twitter conversation with Caroline Schultz1, allow me some reasoned conjecture answering what might happen to animals that hibernate in a warming climate.

 Now here in Southern Ontario, we have few animals that enter true hibernation.
 Bears (and in our case we’re talking Black Bears or Ursus americanus) do not enter true hibernation.
 But Groundhogs (Marmota monax, pictured below), Eastern Chimpunks (Tamias striatus) and Little Brown Bats (Myotis lucifugus) do.